 The Department primarily focuses on 4 program areas: Women's Human Rights, Violence Against Women, Women in the Workplace, and Girls.

-Find important information on Gender Equality Principles Initiative, Resources for Women in Work, Work-Life Balance and more.
+Find important information on Gender Equality Principles Initiative, Family-Friendly Workplaces, Resources for Women in Work, and more.

 Sign up to stay informed on meetings, events and other important information.